 Step 3: Optimize and Reconcile

 The above may seem like oversimplification of the tasks required to have a fully functional CMDB, but many organizations have successfully adopted a version of this breakdown.
-It is highly likely that the most time will be spent upfront during the schema and field mapping exercise.
+It is highly likely that the most time will be spent upfront during the configuration management database schema and data mapping exercise.
 By investing time and effort towards having an accurate CMDB, organizations can effectively understand the various configurations and their relationships within in the environment, and thereby easily track and manage them.

 Anuj joined Keyva from Tech Data where he was the Director of Automation Solutions.
 In this role, he specializes in developing and delivering vendor-agnostic solutions that avoid the “rip-and-replace” of existing IT investments.
 Tuli has worked on Cloud Automation, DevOps, Cloud Readiness Assessments and Migrations projects for healthcare, banking, ISP, telecommunications, government and other sectors.